 TOTAL COST : Approximately 850$ USD (750$ for the heater plus material)

-- Propex HS2000 Heater with installation kit (Buy from Ebay)
+- Propex HS2000 Heater with installation kit (Dealer Locator)

-- If your system currently uses a single stage propane regulator, it should be replaced by a two stage propane regulator (Buy from Amazon)
+- If your system currently uses a single stage propane regulator, it should be replaced by a two stage propane regulator (Buy on Amazon)

 - 1/4″ Propane Copper Tubing